 “I loved being in the salon.
-It took a while for me to actually feel like I owned it, but by the end I felt like it was really my hair salon and I was a hairdresser.
+It took a while for me to actually feel like I owned it, but by the end, I felt like it was really my hair salon and I was a hairdresser.
 Smoking in a salon in those days was such a sign of the times during the early 1960s, and so representative of how it was.
 You would be doing someone’s hair whilst smoking and then spraying hairspray everywhere.
 I just loved that because it was a moment in time we obviously don’t experience in these times.
 It’s the atmosphere of the place.
-I imagine that in the early 60s, women coming to get their hair done and getting out of the house and away from chores was a real treat.
-The gossip and socialising that must happen, the atmosphere.
-I’ll say that I was the ‘shenanigator’ – organising shenanigans – that’s what felt really good.
+The gossip and socializing that must happen, the atmosphere.
+I’ll say that I was the ‘shenanigator’ – organizing shenanigans – that’s what felt really good.
 Barbara is like the nucleus of the place, which encourages women to come and have a brilliant time while they’re having their hair done.

 "The set design was incredible.
 Firstly, I loved my hair.
-When the hair and makeup team told me what they were doing and showed me the pieces, it just transformed me back to that time.
 I have photos of my mum in those times and when we were on the set, I saw so many photographs that could have been my mum with those haircuts.
 It all looked familiar.
-The colours, the oranges, the browns, and the swirls, the designs are incredible.
+The colors, the oranges, the browns, and the swirls, the designs are incredible.
 It’s been a real treat to be on a set like that, I don’t do much period work and the 1960s felt like home.”

-Tamzin on playing the mother of mixed race Stevie at a time when racism was rife…
+How was it playing the mother of a mixed-race son at a time when racism was rife?

 “Barbara has got used to the racism that happens to her son, but it doesn’t become any less heart-breaking.
 I think she’s still broken every time he gets beaten up, chucked in a cell or there’s some kind of racist comment,” says Tamzin.
 “Never mind the actual violence and prejudice that goes with him being born into a family where the mother is white and in a predominantly white set-up with the home and business.
-It’s really gut-wrenching for Barbara to experience her son going through this, but at the same time it becomes second nature for her.
-She spends a lot of time licking his wounds, quite literally and patching him up.
+It’s really gut-wrenching for Barbara to experience her son going through this, but at the same time it becomes second nature for her."

-“I spoke to my dad about the era because he seems to remember ‘Black shirts and fascists’ coming down the market.
-My dad was a black cab driver and in those times was one of the only non-Jewish black cab drivers around.
-I grew up around many Jewish people, in a very Jewish area.
-We were the only non-Jewish people on our street, so all my friends were Jewish.
-I always knew that there was a lot of prejudice, but I didn’t realise how bad it was in the 1960s.
+“I grew up around many Jewish people, in a very Jewish area.
+I always knew that there was a lot of prejudice, but I didn’t realize how bad it was in the 1960s.
 When I spoke to my dad about it, he was telling me that a lot of his friends were market traders in those days.
-He remembers fascists arriving to Ridley Road, so I found out an awful lot from my Dad.”
+He remembers Blackshirts and fascists arriving at Ridley Road market, so I found out an awful lot from my Dad.”